guest271314/direct-sockets-http-ws-server/README.md

 ### TODO

-- Create valid close frame (server to client) for WebSocket server; currently we abort the request in the server with `AbortController` when the WebSocket client closes the connection
+- Create valid close frame (server to client) for WebSocket server; currently we abort the request in the server with `AbortController` when the WebSocket client closes the connection.
+Completed.
+- Substitute `ArrayBuffer`, `DataView`, `TypedArray` for Node.js Buffer polyfill
 - TLS and HTTP/2 support
 - Create Signed Web Bundle and Isolated Web App in the browser